No. 6 Arizona routs Cal 69-33 after loss to No. 1 Stanford

 Arizona led by 17 after one quarter, 29 at halftime and shot 51% overall.
 The Wildcats had a 50-22 advantage in the paint, 27-7 on the break and scored 26 points off Cal’s 31 turnovers.

+“That wasn’t our defense on Friday and we had to come out and prove what Arizona defense is,” Arizona’s Cate Reese, who had 14 points.
+“We did a great job of that.”

+Cal (0-9, 0-6) was able to hang around in a loss to Arizona State on Friday, but had no chance against the determined Wildcats.

-Cal (0-9, 0-6) shot 33%, went 1 for 6 from 3 and didn’t hit double figure scoring until the 1:56 mark of the second quarter.
+Shell shocked from the start, the depleted Bears didn’t hit double figure scoring until the 1:56 mark, shot 33% and went 1 for 6 from 3.
 Dalayah Daniels led the Bears with 12 points.

+“We struggled vs. pressure at the start of this game.
+We really have to work on that,” Cal coach Charmin Smith said.
+“It’s tough when you have one point guard on your roster, but we know what our weaknesses are and what we need to get better at.”

 Arizona again faced the Bears two days after playing Stanford, though this time after a difficult loss.